-MC 205.
-Introduction to Broadcasting - 3 hours.
+- MC 205.
+Introduction to Broadcasting 3 hours.
 Introduction to Adobe Audition and Avid software for radio and television respectively, techniques, procedures, and hardware.
 Basics of radio and television script formats and writing.
-Students enrolled are required to produce KMVC-FM, KMVC-TV Channel 10, and KMVC - Web programming. \$5.00 lab fee.
+Students enrolled are required to produce KMVC-FM, KMVC-TV, and KMVC Web programming. \$5.00 lab fee.
 Prerequisite: MC 150.
-Spring.

-MC 210.
-Basic News Reporting - 3 hours.
+Spring. - MC 210.
+Basic News Reporting 3 hours.
 Introduction to basic journalistic style and story structure for print media, with an emphasis on writing the lead and body of short to medium length straight news stories in accordance with accepted journalistic practice established by The Associated Press Stylebook and Libel Manual.
 Students enrolled will be required to help produce The Delta.
 WI Prerequisites: EN 160.
-Fall.

-MC 215.
-Writing for Broadcast - 3 hours.
+Fall. - MC 215.
+Writing for Broadcast 3 hours.
 (Formerly MC 380) Concentrates on writing for scripts for the electronic media.
-Students enrolled are required to produce scripts for KMVC-FM, KMVC-TV Channel 10, and KMVC-Web as preparation for commercial broadcast internship and careers.
-Students enrolled are required to produce KMVC-FM, KMVC-TV Channel 10, or KMVC-Web programming.
+Students enrolled are required to produce scripts for KMVC-FM, KMVC-TV , and KMVC-Web as preparation for commercial broadcast internship and careers.
+Students enrolled are required to produce KMVC-FM, KMVC-TV , or KMVC-Web programming.
 Required for Broadcast Concentration.
-SL WI Prerequisite: MC 330.
-Spring.

-MC 225.
-Photojournalism - 3 hours.
+SL WI Spring. - MC 225.
+Photojournalism 3 hours.
 Introduction to newspaper and magazine photojournalism and visual thinking.
 Emphasis will be on camera techniques and digital photography, and use of Adobe Photoshop.
 Students are required to have 35 mm or digital camera and to submit photographs to The Delta and Sabiduria.
 Prerequisite: MC 210. \$20 fee.
-Spring.

-MC 230.
-Radio Production - 3 hours.
+Spring. - MC 230.
+Radio Production 3 hours.
 Hands-on application of techniques introduced in MC 205 in an operational radio environment.
 Emphasis on audio production using Adobe Audition and developing on-air announcing and off-air production skills.
 Students enrolled are required to produce KMVC-FM and KMVC-Web programming. \$5.00 fee.
 Prerequisite: MC 205.
-Fall.

-MC 290.
-Newspaper Production - 3 hours.
+Fall. - MC 290.
+Newspaper Production 3 hours.
 Introduction to desktop and digital publishing in newspaper publishing.
 Newspaper production will employ Adobe Photoshop and QuarkXPress.
 Emphasis on reporting news and sports, writing features and commentary, selling and designing advertising, and news photography in accordance with accepted journalistic practice established by The Associated Press Stylebook and Libel Manual.
 Techniques of photograph processing, printing and downloading; picture selection and cropping, typography, layout and graphic design.
 Theories of staffing will be discussed and put into practice.
 Students are required to produce The Delta.
-WI \$5.00 fee.
+W/\$5.00 fee.
 Prerequisites: EN 160 and MC 210.
-Fall

-MC 300.
-Television Production - 3 hours.
+Fall - MC 300.
+Television Production 3 hours.
 (Formerly MC 275) Hands-on application of techniques introduced in MC 205 in an operational television environment.
-Emphasis on television and video production using Avid and on developing on-air and off-camera skills for scheduled KMVC-TV Channel 10 telecasts.
-Students enrolled are required to produce KMVC-TV Channel 10 and MVC-Web programming. \$5.00 fee.
+Emphasis on television, video production and streaming of sporting events.
+Students enrolled are required to produce KMVC-TV and MVC-Web programming. \$5.00 fee.
 Prerequisite: MC 205.
-Fall.

-MC 310.
-Advanced News Reporting - 3 hours.
+Fall. - MC 310.
+Advanced News Reporting 3 hours.
 Advanced instruction and experience in reporting and writing news stories, editorials and features in accordance with accepted journalistic practice established by The Associated Press Stylebook and Libel Manual.
 Students enrolled will be required to help produce The Delta.
 WI Prerequisite: MC 210.
 Spring.